-We’re dedicated to making a positive difference in the communities in which our employees, franchisees, and guests work and live, and we encourage our staff to do the same.
+We’re dedicated to making a positive difference in the communities in which our employees, franchisees, and guests work and live.
 One way that we give back is through the Jack in the Box Foundation.
 Established in 1998, the Jack in the Box Foundation is a 501(c) (3) nonprofit organization that primarily supports causes that help at-risk children and youth.
-Some of our primary community partners are:

 What Makes Jack in the Box Different?

-Why Do Customers Appreciate the Wide Variety Our Menu?
+Why Do Customers Appreciate the Wide Variety of Our Menu?

 Our menu variety is unique in the industry, as is the passionate loyalty generations of fans have developed for such a varied array of different items.
 Our menu has a cult following that goes beyond the average QSR, and our devoted group of passionate guests loves to shout out about their Jack in the Box cravings.
 And, you might even spot a Jack in the Box antenna ball on their cars!
 This wide range of products, from tacos to burgers to chicken sandwiches and churros to breakfast croissants and snacks, is just one of our competitive advantages.
 Our offerings go beyond just basic burgers and fries and amazing shakes; we excel at a diverse array of items that can be ordered any time of day.
 So no matter when your customers’ cravings strike, Jack has them covered!

 Does Jack Really Invent New Menu Items Throughout the Year?